-In April White House restored three core elements of the aforementioned National Environmental Policy Act that had been rolled back under the Trump administration.
+In April, the White House restored three core elements of the aforementioned NEPA act that had been rolled back under the Trump administration.
 Tighter environmental scrutiny for energy projects during the federal review process have been reinstalled.

 Enacted in 1969, NEPA is a cornerstone of the federal permitting process for a wide range of activities.
 It applies to upstream oil and gas development, as well as the construction of fossil and renewable energy infrastructure, roads, bridges and transit systems.

 The Trump Administration’s overhaul of NEPA was designed to streamline the approval process for major infrastructure projects, including oil and gas pipelines, which advanced economic progress without threatening the environment .

 The current White House Council on Environmental Quality (CEQ) now requires federal agencies to evaluate “all relevant environmental impacts — including those associated with climate change – during environmental reviews.”